Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 ### Conceptual Overview

 Stripe is not just a payment API interface.
 It is a trust infrastructure that ensures both businesses and customers can interact with each other safely.
-The Payments Intent API perfectly demonstrates this phenomenon.
+The Payments Intent API perfectly demonstrates this idea.

 By creating a ``client_secret`` key when the business collects payment, the card credentials flow directly to Stripe allowing the customer to feel secure knowing the business server will never have access to their sensitive information.
 This eliminates the risk of fraud for the customer and relieves the business of maintaining PCI compliance requirements, diminishing the legal liability that comes with storing sensitive financial data.